 Karl Werder (CV): Assistant Professor, Cologne Institute for Information Systems, University of Cologne, Pohligstr.
 1, 50969 Cologne, Germany, werder[at]wiso.uni-koeln.de

-Bio: Karl Werder is a research fellow at the Cologne Institute for Information Systems of the University of Cologne.
+Bio: Karl Werder is an assistant professor at the Cologne Institute for Information Systems of the University of Cologne.
 Previously, he was a senior researcher and pilot leader at paluno, the Ruhr Institute for software technology at the University of Duisburg-Essen, Germany and worked as a research assistant at the Institute for Enterprise Systems of the University of Mannheim.
 Karl received his doctorate degree in Information Systems from the Karlsruhe Institute of Technology.
 He graduated with a master's degree in Business Informatics from Utrecht University, the Netherlands.
 He also holds a bachelor's degree in Computer Science, is a certified IT-Specialist and has professional experiences from working at Procter and Gamble.